 - I also have considerable experience working with authors to develop and edit their non-fiction writing, from newspaper commentary to magazine articles to books

 - Frequent book manuscript reviewer for a number of publishing houses

 - Magic School bus consultant, “Inside a Beehive”

-- Taught Nonfiction Writing for the Weekend Student, Spring 2017, Simon Fraser University
+- Taught Nonfiction Writing for the Weekend Student, Spring 2017 and 2018, Simon Fraser University